Author: Charlotte Davies / Codes: / Published: 24/03/2020

 – Do nothing – their obs are normal, and everything seems OK.

 – Give some treatment – oxygen (over the top of a face mask) to keep saturations OK (currently 92 – 96%), maybe some nebulisers (no-longer considered aerosol generating!) if there’s a wheeze, or some furosemide if they’re overloaded.
 High flow oxygen should generally be avoided.
 If you suspect a bacterial pneumonia, don’t forget antibiotics.

 – If you’re suspecting COVID-19, supportive treatment is likely all you can do.
 Have a look at this lancet article (twitter here) for the curves of covid.

 – Get help – if your patient is really really unwell, contact your “senior” support.

 For advice on interpreting arterial blood gases, have a look at this youtube video.

 by Michelle Tipping

-This was going to be the topic of our next #rcemblogs blog – we haven’t had time to collate all of your responses yet, but please accept this guide instead.
+This was going to be the topic of our next #rcemblogs blog – please accept this guide instead.
 NIV is considered an aerosol generating procedure – there’s a summary of some of the infection control precautions from the BTS here.

 Non-invasive ventilation (NIV) can seem daunting to those who are not used to it.
 It is a therapeutic intervention overwhelmed with confusing abbreviations and lots of seemingly complex underlying physiology.
 However, in reality it is a really useful & simple tool that clinicians can instigate to make a major impact on stabilising a sick patient with respiratory failure.
 This guide is not intended for those who are experienced ITU types, however, if you are one of the millions of front-line staff looking to help during our latest respiratory pandemic with little experience in the use of NIV please read on.
 Please note; this guide does not include use of NIV in our paediatric population.